-Each of our officers and directors, and substantially all of our shareholders and holders of options and warrants to purchase our shares of common stock, have agreed not to offer, sell, contract to sell or otherwise dispose of, or enter into any transaction that is designed to, or could be expected to, result in the disposition of any of our shares of common stock or other securities convertible into or exchangeable or exercisable for our shares of common stock or derivatives of our shares of common stock owned by these persons prior to this offering or shares of common stock issuable upon exercise of options or warrants held by these persons for a period of days after the effective date of the registration statement of which this prospectus is a part without the prior written consent of .
+We and each of our officers and directors have agreed not to, directly or indirectly, offer, sell, contract to sell or otherwise dispose of, or enter into any transaction that is designed to, or could be expected to, result in the disposition of any of our shares of common stock or other securities convertible into or exchangeable or exercisable for our shares of common stock or derivatives of our shares of common stock owned by these persons prior to this offering or shares of common stock issuable upon exercise of options or warrants held by these persons for a period of 45 days after the effective date of the registration statement of which this prospectus is a part without the prior written consent of the representatives of the underwriters.
 This consent may be given at any time without public notice.
-We have entered into a similar agreement with the representative of the underwriters.
-There are no agreements between the representative and any of our shareholders or affiliates releasing them from these lock-up agreements prior to the expiration of the -day period.
+We have entered into a similar agreement with the representatives of the underwriters, but our agreement will not apply in respect of shares we may issue pursuant to existing equity incentive plans.
+There are no agreements between the representatives and any of our shareholders or affiliates releasing them from these lock-up agreements prior to the expiration of the 45-day period.